rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 title: Running a local Swarm network
 ---

-This guide sets up 2 Swarm nodes in a local, private network.
+This guide sets up 2 Swarm nodes in a local private network.
 Each of the nodes is loaded into a specific directory; i.e. the folders `./s1` and `./s2`.

 If you need these nodes to run with incentivization, please refer to the [Incentivized version](#incentivized-network) of the guide.
 If not, follow the much simpler [Standard version](#standard-network).